 - Muscle strength – Strengthening the muscles of the spine and the abdomen can help take painful pressure off of the facet joints.

 - Circulation – Healthy circulation ensures that blood is delivered to the spine.
 Since blood carries large amounts of nutrients, good blood flow can promote the overall health of the spine.

 In addition to exercise, several other conservative, non-invasive treatments have proven highly effective for patients who are experiencing facet disease, joint instability, joint stiffness, neural compression or the painful feeling of bone-on-bone contact.
 Pain medication, hot/cold compresses, behavior modification and gentle stretching are some possible options for you to discuss with your physician.

 In the event that weeks or months of conservative treatments do not help your symptoms to abate, your physician may suggest that you consider spine surgery.
 Keep in mind that there are alternatives to highly invasive open neck and back surgeries.
 Laser Spine Institute offers a variety of minimally invasive procedures that are effective alternatives to open spine surgery and have helped tens of thousands of patients experiencing chronic neck and back pain.
-Contact us for more information or for a complimentary review of your MRI or CT scan.
+Contact us for more information or for your MRI or CT scan review.